 Slack continues to evolve and use important trends as a guide for future marketing strategies.
-In fact, while the platform was initially created as an internal colloboration tool, Slack is now a tool for communicating outside of the workplace!
+In fact, while the platform was initially created as an internal collaboration tool, Slack is now a tool for communicating outside of the workplace!

 With this in mind, Amazon takes ample time to research but then also stays ahead of the competition by investing heavily in whatever action is taken thereafter.
 Simply put, Amazon manages to stay so far ahead of the completion by taking big action from the very beginning.

-Amazon, Artificial Intelligence and Pattern Recognition
+Amazon, Artificial Intelligence and pattern recognition